Schascha/BeefUp/README.md

 ## Configuration

-    trigger			: '.beefup-head'        // String: Name of the trigger element content			: '.beefup-body'        // String: Name of the collapsible content openClass		: 'open'				// String: Name of the class which shows if a accordion is triggered or not openSingle		: false                 // Boolean: Open just one accordion at once animation		: 'slide'               // String: Set animation type, "slide" or "fade" showSpeed		: 200                   // Integer: Set the speed of the show animation hideSpeed		: 200                   // Integer: Set the speed of the hide animation scroll			: fale              	// Boolean: Scroll to accordion scrollSpeed     : 400					// Integer: Set the speed of the scroll feature scrollOffset	: 0                     // Integer: Additional offset to accordion position onInit			: function(){}          // Callback: Fires after the initially setup onOpen			: function(){}			// Callback: Fires after accordion open the content onClose			: function(){}			// Callback: Fires after accordion close the content
+    trigger			: '.beefup-head',       // String: Name of the trigger element content			: '.beefup-body',       // String: Name of the collapsible content openClass		: 'open',				// String: Name of the class which shows if a accordion is triggered or not animation		: 'slide',				// String: Set animation type, "slide" or "fade" openSpeed		: 200,					// Integer: Set the speed of the open animation closeSpeed		: 200,					// Integer: Set the speed of the close animation scroll			: false,				// Boolean: Scroll to accordion scrollSpeed     : 400,					// Integer: Set the speed of the scroll feature scrollOffset	: 0,					// Integer: Additional offset to accordion position openSingle		: false,				// Boolean: Open just one accordion at once selfClose       : false,                // Boolean: Close on click outside hash            : true,                 // Boolean: Close on click outside onInit			: function(){},			// Callback: Fires after the accordions initially setup onOpen			: function(){},			// Callback: Fires after accordion opens content onClose			: function(){}			// Callback: Fires after accordion close content

 ## Advanced